STOP ransomware is the type of malware, with the main idea behind it, to get users to pay a ransom in BitCoin to get their files back.

 The uppercase file extension variants only include uppercase extensions and they are a bit outdated, while the Puma and Djvu variants are relatively new ones as the Djvu variants of STOP ransomware being the latest viruses to hit the world.

-How to Decrypt Your Files Encrypted by STOP Ransomware
+How to Decrypt Your Files Using older STOP Ransomware decryptor version (Advised Against)

 Step 1) Extract the decrypter somewhere: